ultra-alliance/uos-examples/contracts/typescript/resources/bank.clauses.md

 icon:
 ---

-The intention of the author and the invoker of this action is to withdraw locked assets after the lock period has expired.
-It shall have no other effect.
+The intention of the author and the invoker of this action is to withdraw locked assets from their bank account.